LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

 An object is serialized by calling its `~trait_serializable->serialize` method, which serializes the object and returns the resulting data as a string.
-This method is provided through `trait_serializable`, which is described here.
+This method is provided through :trait:`trait_serializable`, which is described here.

 .. trait:: trait_serializable